 - Secondary/high school driver education: 30 hours of classroom training, plus 40 hours of behind-the-wheel practice.

-The commercial and secondary school courses each include the 8-hour Safe Driving Practices course and 2-hour parent/guardian training within their curriculum.
+The commercial and secondary school courses each include the Safe Driving Practices course for 8 hours and 2 hour parent/guardian training within their curriculum.
 If you take driver’s training at home, you will need to complete and submit a Driver Education Certificate (Form CS-1) from your Safe Driving Practices course.

 If you choose to complete your driver training at home, your trainer must meet the following stipulations: